Eoin-TK/python-cards/README.md

 # python-cards
-Basic python library that plays card games in the terminal [Intro to OOP]
+Basic python package that plays card games in the terminal [Intro to OOP]